 Consumers’ increased viewing of content on mobile devices has had a big impact on how organizations are approaching live video.
-Across the board they’re adopting live streaming video as part of their overall marketing strategy.
+Across the board they’re continuing to increasingly adopt live streaming video as part of their overall marketing strategy.
 Experts predict that by 2019, visual content and live video marketing will make up nearly 80% of all consumer internet traffic.
 Content marketing is one of your most valuable tools for growing your organization.
 So how can live video strengthen the content you share with potential customers or members?

 Engage Audiences with Live Video